togawa28/mousestyles/doc/source/report/ultradian.rst

 records, without specifying the length of the cycle in advance (but need to be within 1 hour to 1 day).
 The typical ultradian period includes 8 and 12 hours.
 The circadian rhythm refers to a roughly 24-hour cycle.
-For example, we expect the rats to be inactive in the nighttime.
-And ingestions and movements mostly happened in the daytime.
+For example, we expect the rats to be inactive in the nighttime and ingestions and movements mostly happened in the daytime.

 The variables of interests are the summary statistics of mouse activity including food (F) and water (W) ingestion, distance traveled (D), Active State probability (AS), movement inside the home base (M_IS) and movement outside the home base (M_AS).
-We may also consider spatial variables, for example, to spatially discrete the data to cells each with its primary functions such as food cell, water cell, and examine ultradian cycle of the spatial probability densities of the occupancy time in each cell.
+We may also consider spatial variables, for example, we can spatially discretize the data to cells containing the primary functions, like a food cell or a water cell, and examine the ultradian cycle of the spatial probability densities of the occupancy time in each cell.

-In this report, we assume strain to be the primary influence on the variation of ultradian rhythms across individual mouse and examine the difference in rhythms across strains.
+In this report, we assume strain to be the primary influence on the variation of ultradian rhythms across individual mice and examine the difference in rhythms across strains.
 Currently, we lack basic information such as weight, age, and gender.
 With more data available in the future, we may look into the cycle for each mouse and detect the most